-With the Librarian Utility Program, (LBR) you can create, update, modify, list, and maintain user-generated object and macro library files.
+With the Librarian Utility Program (LBR) you can create, update, modify, list, and maintain user-generated object, macro, and universal library files.
 LBR files contain two directory tables: an entry point table (EPT) that contains entry point names (global symbols), and a module name table (MNT) that contains module names.
 Both the EPT and MNT are alphabetically ordered.